kkaovsp/Project-Web-Dev/README.md

    - After logging in, the admin ID must be present in the URL for admin pages to work
    - If you lose the ID parameter in the URL, you'll need to log in again

-2. Image Upload:
-   - Maximum 4 images per cafe
-   - Supported formats: JPG, PNG
-   - Maximum file size: 5MB per image

-3. Browser Compatibility:
-   - Best viewed in Chrome or Firefox
-   - Some features may not work properly in Internet Explorer

-### Security Notes
-- Do not expose the backend port (5000) to public access
-- Admin credentials should be changed from default on first use
-- Keep your MySQL credentials secure

-### Maintenance
-- The login log table may grow large over time - consider periodic cleanup
-- Regular database backups are recommended

-## Troubleshooting

-### Common Issues and Solutions

-1. "Cannot connect to database":
-   - Check if MySQL is running
-   - Verify database credentials
-   - Ensure database `jajongtee` exists

-2. "Images not loading":
-   - Check if the `Image` folder has correct permissions
-   - Verify image paths are correct
-   - Clear browser cache

-3. "Admin access denied":
-   - Check if you're logged in
-   - Verify URL contains admin ID parameter
-   - Try clearing browser cookies and logging in again

-4. "Server won't start":
-   - Check if ports 3000 and 5000 are available
-   - Ensure all dependencies are installed
-   - Look for error messages in the terminal